DrewScatterday/tortoise_MangioRVC/README.md

 ## Disclaimers:
 - This repo is purely for fun.
 It has no association with my employer and only my personal hardware was used in the creation of this repo.
 - This repo is open source, there will be bugs and it is very much a work in progress.
 - There are ethical concerns with this technology.
 Here is a link to the original repo discussing [concerns](https://github.com/neonbjb/tortoise-tts#ethical-considerations).
 I've mostly been using it for silly jokes and to have fun.
-I'm not responsible for actions that come from this repo, Check out the license for more details.
-Please be a nice human being :)
+I'm not responsible for actions that come from this repo, check out the license for more details.
+Please be a good human being :)
 - Lastly, this repo is aimed at being a python API/bridge between these two tools.
 If you are after a GUI implementation I would recommend this [repo](https://github.com/rsxdalv/tts-generation-webui) or this [repo](https://github.com/litagin02/rvc-tts-webui) (although I don't think it will be as fast or high quality as this repo)

 ## Resources and Licenses: